Tripartite (theology): Intertestamental period

 Although the classical Greek writers did not arrive at the same realization as the New Testament writers, their use of certain key words in Greek gave the New Testament writers a greater and more precise vocabulary to work with in describing the parts of man.
 After Plato and Aristotle, there was a richer array of words to describe the inward parts of man, particularly the mind (e.g., nous, noëma, di-anoia, and phronëma).

 Dichotomists often argue against the tripartite view of man by discrediting it through its apparent connection with Platonism.
 However, Plato and the Greek philosophers, strictly speaking, were dichotomists.
 Plato did divide man into three parts, but his trichotomy was different from Paul's trichotomy in essence, function, and primacy.
-Plato's divisions were a tripartite division of the soul (See Plato's tripartite theory of soul).
+Plato's divisions were a tripartite division of the soul.
 He conceived of man's soul as consisting of an appetitive, irascible (spirited), and rational element.
-In Timaeus 30 he also divided man into nous (mind), psychë (soul), and söma (body), with nous being the noblest part of the soul.
-When Plato does speak of spirit (thumos not the pneuma of Paul) he means something essentially different from Paul.
-The three parts of man are not equivalent for Plato and Paul and the master faculty for Plato (nous) is a subordinate faculty for Paul.
+In Timaeus 30 he divides man into nous (mind), psychë (soul), and söma (body), with nous being the noblest part of the soul.
+When Plato does speak of spirit (thumos; not the pneuma used by Paul) he means something essentially different from Paul.
+The three parts of man are not equivalent for Plato and Paul, and the master faculty for Plato (nous) is a subordinate faculty for Paul.
 "To discredit trichotomy by a similarity with Platonism confuses similarity with source.
-One could likewise attribute the source of the dichotomist view with Greek dichotomy (mater and spirit); some writers have argued for such a connection."
+One could likewise attribute the source of the dichotomist view with Greek dichotomy (matter and spirit); some writers have argued for such a connection."